 - Quick & Easy!
-Refrigerator water filters store the filtered water for you on tap, there’s no waiting involved.
+Refrigerator water filters store the filtered water for you on tap; there’s no waiting involved.

-How to Full-Clean Your Fridge’s Water Line
+How to Fully Clean Your Fridge’s Water Line

-Your fridge water line/ice supply line is typically at the back of the fridge, and is a length of ¼ inch piping/tubing, which can be copper, braided copper, colored or clear in appearance.
+From what I’ve seen over the years, a fridge water line/ice supply line is typically at the back of the fridge and has a length of ¼ inch piping/tubing, which can be copper, braided copper, colored, or clear in appearance.

 Pro tip: The water line will connect to the closest cold water source, so if the pipe goes to your closest tap, you’ve got the right pipe.

-- Bucket or large container
+- A Bucket or large container.

-- White Vinegar
+- White Vinegar.

 - Use the screwdriver to unscrew the water line and leave the dispenser line attached to the door nozzle.